Reviving product states in the disordered Heisenberg chain

 We use a custom implementation of the DMRG-X algorithm which takes into account the $U(1)$-symmetry of $\hat H$ (the Hamiltonian commutes with the total magnetization in $z$-direction).
 The ensuing time evolution of a state which is not an eigenstate of the total magnetization is computed exactly, see below.

 The DMRG-X algorithm provides one way to find MPS-representations of excited eigenstates in disordered systems.
 It starts with an initial MPS called the ``seed'' (which in our case is a product state in the basis of $\hat S^{(z)}_j$) and iteratively updates each tensor of the MPS by sweeping through the chain.
 This is analogous to a ground state calculation, but instead of minimizing the energy in each update step, one picks the eigenstate of the local Hamiltonian that maximizes the overlap with the previous MPS.
 The bond dimension is increased every 20 sweeps (see Fig.~\ref{fig:staircase}); we use values $\chi=2,4,8,16,24,32$ for our main data.
-The algorithm terminates once the rescaled energy variance $E^2/\sigma^2$ has fallen to at least $10^{-12}$ ($E$ and $\sigma$ are the bare energy and energy variance, respectively).
+The algorithm terminates once the rescaled energy variance $\sigma^2/E^2$ has fallen to at least $10^{-12}$ ($E$ and $\sigma$ are the bare energy and standard deviation of energy, respectively).
 As indicated in Fig.~\ref{fig:mainPlot}, we often even find rescaled energy variances below $10^{-14}$.
-In Table~\ref{table:data}, we show how often it is not possible to reach convergence with a maximum bond dimension of $\chi=32$ for the domain-wall seeds employed in this work.
+In Table~\ref{table:data}, we show how often it is not possible to reach convergence with a maximum bond dimension of $\chi=32$ in all the calculations resulting in our main result Fig.~\ref{fig:mainPlot}.
 One should note that for a system of size $L=10$, any state can be encoded with a bond dimension $\chi=32$; however the absolute energy variance $\sigma^2$ can reach machine precision, while the rescaled $\sigma^2/E^2$ can still be larger than $10^{-12}$ if $E$ is smaller than unity.
 Table \ref{table:data} contains 6 such states ($L=10$, $\chi=32$).

 Due to numerical rounding errors, the energy variance $\sigma^2$ may be negative when the calculation has converged to machine precision, even though variances are always positive semi-definite.
 In such cases, one observes final fluctuations with the same magnitude but differing signs, clearly signalling that the result should be interpreted as zero, see Fig.~\ref{fig:staircase} for examples.